carolinecole25/CI-MS2-primrose_cottage/README.md

 * Code for Scroll Nav Bar taken from [w3schools.com](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp) and amended to fit project.
 * Code for the carousel on gallery page taken from [bootstrap](https://getbootstrap.com/docs/4.0/components/carousel/) and amended to fit the project.
 * Code for footer taken from [Code Instituer](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/18-resume-for-download) and amended to fit project.
+* Code for explore page API taken from [Stack Over Flow](https://stackoverflow.com/questions/41970336/update-marker-and-place-types-using-radio-button-google-place) and amended to fit project.

 #### CSS
 * Gallery page I used code explained from this [YouTube](https://www.youtube.com/watch?v=VYsVOamdB0g) video and amended it to fit my project.